Terradue/roi-pac-builder/README.md

 sudo yum localinstall ~/roi_pac/target/rpm/roi_pac/RPMS/x86_64/roi_pac-3.0.1-1.x86_64.rpm
 ```

-* Install and test the ROI_PAC Application using the instructions provided in https://github.com/geohazards-tep/dcs-insar-roipac.
+* Install and test the ROI_PAC Application, named _dcs-insar-roipac_, using the instructions provided in https://github.com/geohazards-tep/dcs-insar-roipac.

 To learn more and find information go to: